October 19, 2018

-Light A Fire Award Recognizes Friends of the Children Founder Duncan Campbell
+Light A Fire Award recognizes Friends of the Children Founder Duncan Campbell.

 Friends of the Children Founder, Duncan Campbell, has received the Light A Fire Award for Lifetime Achievement from Portland Monthly.
 The award recognizes individuals who show tireless commitment to the nonprofit community over a lifetime of service.
-“The name of this award, Light a Fire, is so true to Duncan and his ability to inspire people,” says Eric Gabrielson, CEO of the Campbell Foundation.
+“The name of this award, Light a Fire, is so true to Duncan and his ability to inspire people,” said Eric Gabrielson, CEO of the Campbell Foundation.

 For 35 years, Duncan Campbell has dedicated his life to improving the